Deeman2014/Open_edX_Windows7_Installation/introduction.rst

 -------------------

 The overall installation process will involve the following major steps:
  #.
-Acquiring/Downloading the required software.
+Acquire and install the host operating system, Windows 7 Enterprise Service Pack 1, and enable the Network File System (NFS) service.
  #.
-Installing the host operating system.
+Acquire/Download the additional required software.
  #.
-Installing the curl software program.
+Install the Oracle Virtual Box virtualization package.
  #.
-Installing the Oracle Virtual Box virtualization package.
+Install the Vagrant provisioning and installation package.
  #.
-Installing the Vagrant provisioning and installation package.
+Install the curl command line file transfer program.
  #.
-Using Vagrant to download and install the Open edX environment.
+Use Vagrant to download and install the Open edX environment.
  #.
-Installing several additional software utilities.
+Install several additional useful software utilities.
  #.
-Installing and configuring the mail system software.
+Install and configure the mail system software.
  #.
-Installing and configuring the Open edX-related Stanford Custom Theme.
+Install and configure the Open edX-related Stanford Custom Theme.

 |
 The Result